Complete guide to Coffee Caffeine Content (Which has most?)

 Healthy adults can safely consume up to 400 mg of caffeine in a day.
 However, teenagers and pregnant women should avoid taking that much caffeine and limit their caffeine intake to 200 mg per day.

-Does tea have more caffeine than coffee?
+Does tea have a Higher caffeine Content than coffee?

 How long does caffeine stay in your system?